BioJulia/BioMakie.jl/README.md

 ```
 ## Usage

-To view a PDB structure, use the `viewstruc` function with a PDB ID or BioStructures protein structure.
+To view a PDB structure, use the `viewstruc` function.
 ```julia
 using BioStructures
 struc = retrievepdb("2vb1", dir = "data\\") |> Node